How It All Started

 First Live Illustration Events

 Through Speakeasy, I was asked to live illustrate Amanda Palmer's record release party.
 This was the moment I knew being a live illustrator was what I was meant to be doing.
 I traveled throughout the space and created live drawings of all the performers and colorful guests.
 I needed to be able to draw very fast, as excitement was happening all around me!
 Then I was cast in a spin-off show to Speakeasy, as the role I was born to play... myself!
 I was a mime that created live illustrations throughout the show.
 I found I was very comfortable drawing in front of people, and decided to pursue it as I relocated to the Bay Area :)

 I published 2 children's books via Kickstarter, and in 2017 I published my illustrated memoir "Secrets of Silent James".

 As Seen on CBS Sunday Morning

 In 2017, I live illustrated for NY Times best selling author Caitlin Doughty at her conference Death Salon Seattle.
 It was featured on CBS Sunday Morning!

 Silent James in the Community

 Each year, I support community organizations and non-profits.
 I have always felt a solidarity with the conscientious, and a drive to make the world a better place with my art.
-I have live illustrated events for the SF LGBT Center, Coalition to Stop Violence Against Native Women, Black Lives Matter, Sunrise Movement, SKIP of NY as well as many large Google community projects such as: Hack the Hood, Black Googlers Network, and Multi-Cultural Summit.
+I have live illustrated events for the SF LGBT Center, Coalition to Stop Violence Against Native Women, New Mexico Coalition Against Domestic Violence, Black Lives Matter, Sunrise Movement, SKIP of NY as well as many large Google community projects such as: Hack the Hood, Black Googlers Network, and Multi-Cultural Summit.